rkt6865/rktHVTools/README.md

 - Get-HVHostStoragePaths - Retrieve available storage paths for each CSV of a Hyper-V host
 - Get-HVHostStoragePathTotals - Retrieve the total number of storage devices and paths of a Hyper-V host
 - Get-HVHostLastBootUpTime - Retrieve the time a Hyper-V host last rebooted
+- Get-HVHostMPIOSettings - Retrieve the MPIO settings of a Hyper-V host